da036b97b7c705909d6ffbd2e3349128/ArtlistIO-Tools/README.md

 ﻿# ArtlistIO Tools
-ArtlistIO is a simple tool to extract and convert `.m3u8` streams from websites to MP4 using FFmpeg and Playwright.
+A simple tool to intercept and extract `.m3u8` or `.aac` streams from websites, and convert them to MP4/MP3 using FFmpeg and Playwright.

 > [!NOTE]
 > While this may/may not work for ArtlistIO, most stock-footage sites follow the same format, so it should theoretically work for other sites.